 It is situated on Calton Hill overlooking the city and was designed by Scottish architect William Henry Playfair.
-It was completed in September 1831.
+The structure was completed in September 1831.

 Playfair’s design is based on the Choragic Monument of Lysicrates in Athens, Greece, and is a circular temple of nine fluted Corinthian columns around an elevated urn, on a circular podium.